 The annual review of governance is coordinated by the Head of Governance, involving senior managers across the Council and reviewed by the Strategic Leadership Team.
 This Annual Governance Statement is considered in draft by the Finance, Resources, Audit and Governance Committee and amended to reflect the Committee's considerations and the views of the external auditor.
-The revised Annual Governance Statement is then formally reviewed and approved by the Finance, Resources, Audit and Governance of the Council's annual accounts.
+The revised Annual Governance Statement is then formally reviewed and approved by the Finance, Resources, Audit and Governance Committee, prior to the approval of the Council's annual accounts.